TRNisbet/laughing-octo-pancake/README.md

     - Add additional resources and documentation to the site for informational resources for end users.

 ### Code Availability
-Code for this project can be found in the following directory in this repository: [Final Project 02032023](https://github.com/TRNisbet/laughing-octo-pancake/tree/main/FInal_presentation_02032023)
+Code for this project can be found in the following directory in this repository: [Finished Project](https://github.com/TRNisbet/laughing-octo-pancake/tree/main/Finished_Project)